MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1708.md

 ## Restart computers from the Configuration Manager console
 <!-- 1356283 -->
 Beginning with this release, you can use the Configuration Manager console to identify client devices that require a restart, and then use a client notification action to restart them.

 To identify devices that are pending a restart, go to **Assets and Compliance** > **Devices** and select a collection with devices that might need a restart.
-After you select a collection you can view the status for each device in the details pane in a new column named **Restart Pending**.
+After you select a collection you can view the status for each device in the details pane in a new column named **Pending Reboot**.
 Each device has a value of **Yes**, or **No**.

 To create the client notification to restart a device:
 1. Locate the device you want to restart in the Devices node of the console.
-2. Right-click on the device, select **Client Notification**, and then select **Restart Client**.
-3. Click **OK** on the message pop-up to confirm the restart request.
+2. Right-click on the device, select **Client Notification**, and then select **Reboot**.
+This opens an information window about the restart.
+Click **OK** to confirm the restart request.

+When the notification is received by a client, a **Software Center** notification window opens to inform the user about the restart.
+By default, the restart occurs after 90 minutes.
+You can modify the restart time by configuring  [client settings](/sccm/core/clients/deploy/configure-client-settings).
+Settings for the restart behavior are found on the [Computer restart](/sccm/core/clients/deploy/about-client-settings#computer-restart) tab of the default settings.

 ### Try it out!
 Try to complete the following tasks and then send us **Feedback** from the **Home** tab of the Ribbon to let us know how it worked:
 1. Deploy an app or update to a device that will require that device to restart to complete installation.
-2. Locate the device in the **Assets and Compliance** > **Devices** node of the console and confirm it displays **Yes** in the **Restart Pending** column.
-It can take up to 20 minutes for the restart required status to be reflected in the console.
+2. Locate the device in the **Assets and Compliance** > **Devices** node of the console and confirm it displays **Yes** in the **Pending Reboot** column.
+It can take up to 20 minutes for the Pending Reboot status to be reflected in the console.
-3. Use the **Restart Client** notification action to configure a restart of the device.
-4. Monitor the device to confirm the device successfully restarts after receiving the notification.
+3. Monitor the device to confirm that the Software Center notification opens, and that the device successfully restarts.